My shadow! Aren't you of my past,

 This freedom makes a constant stranger:

-Always moving past opinion,
+I'm always moving past opinion,

 The home of warm community.